Standard vs Shared Blocks

 Outline

 In Optimizely CMS 12, blocks are flexible content components that allow for modular page construction.
-While both "Standard" (local) and "Shared" blocks often utilize the same underlying BlockData class definitions, their storage architecture, lifecycle management, and performance characteristics differ significantly.
+While both local and shared blocks often utilize the same underlying BlockData class definitions, their storage architecture, lifecycle management, and performance characteristics differ significantly.
 Understanding these distinctions is vital for building scalable, high-performance PaaS solutions.

 1. Local Blocks (Standard Blocks)